CameronTomczyk/HEIC-to-JPEG-or-PNG-Converter/README.md

 # HEIC Converter

+This tool is especially useful if you use an iPhone with Windows, as all iPhone photos are imported as `.heic` files.
+I created this to make it easier and faster to transfer photos from my phone to platforms like eBay or Facebook Marketplace.

 This is a simple Python GUI app I built to make converting HEIC images easier.
 With this tool, you can batch-convert HEIC files in a selected folder to either JPEG or PNG, plus have the option to delete the original HEIC files once they’re converted.
 It’s a quick way to manage image conversions without needing extra software.

 **HEIC Conversion Tool Interface**